Opportunities to Support Science

 The University offers advanced training for outstanding recent graduates of doctoral programs in biology or medicine, as well as for chemists and physicists whose interests focus on the life sciences.
 These Postdoctoral Fellows are full participants in the research process, working in collaboration with lab heads in the development of basic and translational research programs.
 Investigators who have completed postdoctoral studies at Rockefeller hold key positions at major research institutions and medical schools around the world.

-Among the prestigious fellowships that have been created in recent years are the Raymond and Beverly Sackler Fellowships, for physicists tackling biological questions, and the John C. Whitehead Presidential Fellowship, for a promising early-career scientist working in any field.
+Among the prestigious fellowships that have been created in recent years is the John C. Whitehead Presidential Fellowship, for a promising early-career scientist working in any field.

 The University’s David Rockefeller Graduate Program stresses laboratory research and tutorial study.
 More than 200 of Rockefeller’s 1,200 alumni are senior professors at institutions worldwide, and at least 60 head departments or programs at leading institutions.
 Thirty-one Rockefeller graduates are members of the National Academy of Sciences, and two have won the Nobel Prize.